 Christopher Sanchez is a CEO, AI researcher, and policy advisor whose work focuses on how governments, institutions, and companies govern and deploy frontier artificial intelligence amid shifting geopolitical and institutional pressures.
 He is the CEO of Emergent Line, an Adjunct Professor of Practice in Applied AI at EGADE Business School, and an Industry Advisor to leaders and founders at Stanford Graduate School of Business and Cornell Tech.

-Underlying this work is a commitment to stewardship and building institutional approaches that hold up over time—across political cycles, technological change, and shifting public expectations—rather than optimizing for short-term adoption or performance alone.
+Underlying this work is a commitment to stewardship and the development of institutional approaches capable of enduring political cycles, technological change, and shifting public expectations, prioritizing long-term legitimacy, resilience, and public accountability over short-term adoption or performance optimization alone.

 Christopher Sanchez is a frequent speaker and public commentator on AI, policy, and geopolitics, and a permanent columnist for Fast Company México.
 His analysis and writing have appeared in national and international outlets including The Wall Street Journal, WIRED México, and MIT Sloan México.
 In 2024, he was recognized by Forbes México as one of the country’s Top 35 AI Leaders for contributions spanning business, public policy, and governance.